How To Remove Mold From An Attic

 Suggestions For How To Find Roof Leaks and Improve Attic Ventilation

-Another source of excess moisture could be a bathroom fan with exhaust pipes that empty into the attic instead of the pipes extending up and through the roof.
+Bathroom fan vents.
+Excess attic moisture can come from bathroom fans with exhaust pipes that empty into the attic instead of the pipes extending up and through the roof.

 Ice damming.
 Ice buildup in gutters can expand up and under the eave’s roofing shingles.
 When the ice under the shingles melts, it can leak through the roof.
 Repairs usually involve removing shingles and installing an ice dam membrane.

 Make sure to find and fix your attic moisture problem before you clean your moldy attic.
 Don’t delay.
 Attic mold allergens can get into your home and cause harmful mold allergy symptoms for you and your family.

 If your attic mold is covering a large area, we recommend that you hire a certified mold remediation contractor.
 To safeguard your family, we suggest that you ask them to use non-toxic products with zero VOCs (volatile organic compounds i.e. harmful fumes).

 And we suggest that you do not allow your contractor to use an “encapsulating” paint or coating.
 Unless 100% of the mold on 100% of the surface was 100% killed, mold can grow under the encapsulating coating, thus causing a future problem.
 Mold can also grow on top of the coating.
 So encapsulation is very often unsuccessful at preventing future mold growth.